jesyspa/snakt-design/Design/overview.md

 Foreseeable difficulties:
 - How do we represent Kotlin objects in Viper? (`object-model.md`)
-- How do we deal with permissions?
+- How do we deal with permissions? (partially covered in `object-model.md`)
-- How do we translate for loops and other control flow constructs?
+- How do we translate for loops and other control flow constructs? (`control-flow.md`)
 - How do we guess loop invariants?
 - How do we translate lambdas and higher-order functions?
 - How do we deal with polymorphism?